Whitfield County Senior Center August menu - Dalton Daily Citizen

 Trending

-The Whitfield County Senior Center — an activity center for people 50 and older — is at 302 Cappes St. in Dalton and is open from 8 a.m. to 5 p.m.
+The Whitfield County Senior Center — an activity center for people 50 and older — is located at 302 Cappes St., Dalton, and is open from 8 a.m. to 5 p.m.
 Monday through Friday.
-For more information, visit whitfieldcountyga.com/government/departments or visit the social media page at facebook.com/whitfieldcountyseniorcenter or call (706) 278-3700.
+For more information, visit whitfieldcountyga.com/government/departments, visit the social media page at facebook.com/whitfieldcountyseniorcenter or call (706) 278-3700.

+Editor’s note: The Whitfield County Senior Center menu for the month of August, which ran in the Weekend edition of the Dalton Daily Citizen, published on Aug.
+2, was missing several days from the listing, and has been resubmitted to the paper.
+To avoid confusion, we are re-running the menu in full.
+The Dalton Daily Citizen, in partnership with the Senior Center, will be publishing the Senior Center menu and activity calendar at the beginning of each month.
+Be sure to check out the Wednesday, Aug.
+6, DDC for the August activity calendar.

+Also, due to the decision to re-run the menu in today’s edition, the interview with Whitfield County Parks and Recreation Athletic Supervisor Ryan Hollingsworth, along with details on the existing and new fall programs at the WC P&R, and a tour of the county’s Parks and Recreation facilities that was scheduled to run today, will appear in the Wednesday, Aug.
+6, edition of the Dalton Daily Citizen.